 Yahoo and Google's contract is set to expire at the end of March 2025.
 To decide whether to renew it, the Japanese company has begun an internal technical review.

 According to Z Holdings, Yahoo signed a contract with Google Asia Pacific in July 2020.
-Under the agreement, Yahoo Japan is free to develop and integrate additional functions to differentiate its search results from competitors.
+Under the agreement, Yahoo Japan is free to develop and integrate additional features to differentiate its search results from competitors.

 (According to Nikkei)